podviaznikov/continuous-bench/Readme.md

   Setting up a project to use CB is simple, all you need is a `make benchmark` target, outputting colon-delimited results.
 The labels on the left-hand side are used for display in reporting, and the values on the right represent ops/s or whatever you wish.

-  Below is an example from [Jade](http://github.com/visionmedia/jade):
+  Below is an example from the Jade template engine using this [script](https://github.com/visionmedia/jade/blob/master/support/benchmark.js):

 ```
 $ make benchmark